 ACADEMIC STUDENT EMPLOYEES

 All academic student employees (TA, GSR, GSI, etc.) receive a W2 Wage and Tax Statement that reports their payroll system payments and withholding taxes for the tax year by the end of January of the following year.
-Visit the At Your Service website for more info regarding your W2s.
+Visit the UCPath for more info regarding your W2s.
+If you are looking for historical W-2s you can find those on the At Your Service website.
 For help setting up your At Your Service account, you can contact BSOE Payroll.

 Any portion of your fellowship that does not apply directly to your fees or tuition is considered taxable income and must be reported to the I.R.S.
 Currently the University does not withhold any taxes from your fellowship.
 However you still may have a tax liability on any portion of your fellowship that does not apply directly to your fees or tuition.
 Student Business Services is the office that contracts with the Tax Credit Reporting Service.
 This service sends out the 1098-T form at the end of January to the permanent address.